leepenney/ha-pen/docs/install.md

 sudo cp /etc/apache2/sites-available/default /etc/apache2/sites-available/default.old
 sudo cp /var/www/ha/default /etc/apache2/sites-available/default
 ```
+Note: On some versions of Linux you may need to replace 'default' with 000-default.conf in the lines above

 Finally, make Apache aware of the changes by restarting the service: